Pilanesberg National Park: Early inhabitants of the Pilanesberg

-Iron Age

-During the later Iron Age period, the ancestors of the Batswana and Basotho people occupied the area.
+During the later Iron Age period, the ancestors of the Tswana people and Sotho people occupied the area.
 They were cattle farmers and pastoralists who also worked copper and iron.

 Tswana period

 Major Tswana towns were established during the late 18th century.
 Most of these towns were destroyed during the Difaqane wars that raged in the Pilanesberg/Magaliesberg region in the late 1820s, when Mzilikazi occupied the region.
-The towns were destroyed and the Ndebele ruled over the area during the period.
+The towns were destroyed and the South Ndebele people ruled over the area during the period.
+The Pilanesberg is named for chief Pilane of the Kgafêla people, who ruled from Bogopane, Mmamodimokwana and eventually Mmasebudule during the 1800s.

 Pre 1970s

 In the late nineteenth century, Pilanesberg served as a sanctuary to Mzilikazi’s rebel Zulu warriors who passed through the area as they fled the wrath of the Zulu king, Shaka.
 A mission station was established more or less in the northwestern part of the park, on the farm Driefontein, which lay wedged between a large section of land traditionally owned by the Bakgatla-ba-Kgafela (commonly known as the Bakgatla) tribe.
 This land constitutes much of the northern region of today's Pilanesberg reserve.

-What is now the southern section of the Pilanesberg reserve was originally a set of farms which were sold to and registered in the names of a number of Boer farmers by the Transvaal government in the 1860s.
+What is now the southern section of the Pilanesberg reserve was originally a set of farms which were sold to and registered in the names of a number of Boer farmers by the South African Republic government in the 1860s.
 These farmers were responsible for building the Houwater dam - now known as the Mankwe dam - which is the Pilanesberg's largest standing water reservoir.
 During the 1960s, these farms were re-purchased by the South African government, which, under Apartheid policies, re-settled the Bakubung tribe from nearby Ventersdorp onto the farms Wydhoek, Koedoesfontein, and Ledig.
-These farms, situated on and in the southern part of the Pilanesberg reserve adjacent to Sun City, were subsequently delivered to Bophuthatswana, a large northwestern bantustan, for administration and control.
+These farms, situated on and in the southern part of the Pilanesberg reserve adjacent to Sun City, North West, were subsequently delivered to Bophuthatswana, a large northwestern bantustan, for administration and control.
 As a result, the only remaining private property inside the Pilanesberg reserve amounts to 3 small sections (likely graveyards, approximately 3 hectares each in size) as well as a farm (approximately 608 hectares) registered in the name of Catherina Clark, a daughter of Jan Smuts.